 Director: Jeff Burr

-Screenwriters: Todd Henschell, Steven E Carr, Jo Duffy, and Douglas Aarniokoski & Keith Payson
+Screenwriters: Todd Henschell and Steven E Carr and Jo Duffy and Douglas Aarniokoski & Keith Payson

 An AI researcher hosts some friends who find André Toulon’s puppets from the previous movies.
 But the Egyptian god Sutekh sends some of his own puppets to kill him.
 Major puppet-on-puppet action ensues.